-The name’s a bit of a mouthful!
-The original title “Chocolate chestnut cake” didn’t do it justice for me as I felt it tasted more of almonds than chestnut flour.
+The name’s a bit of a mouthful.
+The original title “Chocolate chestnut cake” didn’t do it justice as I thought it tasted more of almonds than chestnut flour.

 I came upon this recipe on Instagram earlier in the year on the fab Rebel-kitchen-recipe page.
 Not one of her recipes, apparently, but a cake she was raving about online and kindly shared on her page.

 I forgot about it until last week when I unearthed my scribbles from a pile of to-do papers.
 I’ve changed the original topping recipe as it included almond flour which is not easy to find, and is also expensive.
 Dark melted chocolate with a hint of maple syrup is an easy, glossy topping on a deliciously moist cake.
 Divine!
 And then any seasonal fruit you want in order to give it height since it’s a flat cake (a bit like your tin of baked brownies might be).
 I use a small 8″/20 cm cake tin.

 I will often refrigerate it once cooled as I discovered early on, when we were enjoying the remains of it the following day, that our ‘seconds’ tasted even better!

 120g almond flour (ground almonds are fine and less expensive.
 The cake has a slightly coarser texture)